Thobeladuma/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6 - line#2 : Script that displays the third line of the file.

-7 - it's a good file that cuts iron without making a noise - shell script that creates a file named
+7 - it's a good file that cuts iron without making a noise : shell script that creates a file named

-8 - Save current state of directory
+8 - Save current state of directory : script that writes into the file

+9 - Duplicate last line : script that duplicates the last line

+10 - No more javascript : Script that deletes all the regular files with .js

+11 - Don't just count your dir, make your dir's count : script that counts the number of dir's and sub-dir's in the current dir.

+12 - what's new : script that displays the 10 newest files in the current dir.

+13 - Being unique is better than being perfect : script that takes a list of words as input only words that appears onces.

+14 - It must be in that file : displays lines containing the pattern "root" from the file.

+15 - Count that word : Display the number of lines that contains the pattern "bin" in the file.